Singapore

 Which business structure is right for foreigners?

-If you’re planning to start a business in Singapore as a foreigner, choosing the right structure is important—but in most cases, the decision is straightforward.
+If you’re planning to start a business in Singapore as a foreigner, choosing the right structure is important.
+But in most cases, the decision is straightforward.

 Private Limited Company (Pte Ltd): Recommended